dianedataeng/dianedataeng/README.md

 Feel free to explore my projects!

 I am a **Data Scientist** with extensive experience in public health research and data analysis.
-Skilled in **SQL, database management, and health informatics**, I aim to leverage data-driven insights to improve patient care and operational efficiency in the healthcare industry.
+Skilled in **SQL, Python, STATA, database management, and health informatics**, I aim to leverage data-driven insights to improve patient care and operational efficiency in the healthcare industry.

 I am currently an **MS Data Engineering student at George Mason University**.